happyjimbo/react-stats/README.md

-Mobile first Web App for getting Satori Stats, this will refresh the visible stats every 30 seconds.
+Mobile first Web App for getting stocks stats, this will refresh the visible stats every 30 seconds.

 You can view a CI development version here: <a href="http://reactstats.herokuapp.com">http://reactstats.herokuapp.com</a>